boostercloud/booster/docs/examples/cart-service/README.md

 }
 ```

 6. Next, we will create the Cart entity.
-It will project all the cart-related events to build
+It will reduce all the cart-related events to build
 the current state of our cart.
 To create it, we can use another generator:
 ```shell script
 boost new:entity Cart --fields "items:Array<CartItem>" --reduces CartChanged